Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

 \bpara{Participants} We initially recruited $103$ participants through university mailing lists and notice boards.
 We had to exclude three participants due to calibration failures \cite{krafka2016eye}.
 This resulted in a final group of $100$ participants ($37$ females and $63$ males).
-Participants were aged between $18$ and $35$ years, had different nationalities ($25$) and different (self-reported) privacy knowledge ($12$ experts).
+Participants were aged between $18$ and $35$ years, had different nationalities ($25$) and different (self-reported) privacy knowledge ($12$ experts)\footnote{ All experts are MSc or PhD holders of information security degrees.}.
 All participants had normal or corrected-to-normal vision.
 We refer to \cref{apx:eye} for more demographic details.

 \bpara{Experiment design} After arriving in the lab, participants were first informed about the general purpose and procedures of the study.
 Following \cite{sattar2020deep}, we explicitly asked participants to consider the data as their own, e.g. their phone gallery.
 The experiment consisted of four blocks with 25 participants each.
 Each block included two tasks: free-viewing and a search task.
 In the former, participants were shown a stimulus (e.g. an image of a credit card) for five seconds and asked to rate its privacy-sensitivity for sharing on a scale from 1 (very private) to 7 (very safe) following \cite{steil2019privaceye}.
 Similarly, for the search task, participants were asked to search for a specific image (by a category, e.g. \textit{document}) in a 2 x 2 image collage, and click the mouse and rate its sensitivity once found, following \cite{sattar2020deep}.
 The same attributes were presented in both tasks, but each task featured different sets of images within those attributes.
 Each task included three practice trials and $50$ recorded trials with randomized order of (non)private stimuli (\SI{50}{\percent}-\SI{50}{\percent} ratio).
 The resulting dataset includes a set of triplets of \{stimulus, gaze patterns (timestamped coordinates), and privacy rating\} for each participant in each task.
 Refer to \cref{apx:eye} for more details on the dataset structure and data collection software.